beyarkay/masters-thesis/README.md

 On 13 February 2024, the following corrections and suggestions were improved.
 They have been summarised:

-> The inclusion of user studies and consideration of ensemble [screenshot cut off]

-> It is not always clear the individual graphs have been interpreted correctly.
-> For example, interpretation of Figure 5.21 is not entirely correct, although
-> the end results (showing FFNNs performed the best) are still valid

 > Many pages of text are overflowing into the right hand margin.
 The `xurl`
 > package prevents URLs from overflowing and `\mbox` hyphenates overflowing words